-'''

 .AC sweep_type n_pt start_freq stop_freq

-'''

-.AC is the three-character keyword ".AC", standing for small-signal frequencydomain analysis.

-sweep_type is either the three-character keyword "DEC", the three-character keyword n_pt is a positive integer.
-If "sweep_type" is set to "DEC", the frequency of analysis will be swept in a logarithmic manner and n_pt represents the number of points per decade in the swept frequency.
+.AC is the three-character keyword ".AC", standing for small-signal frequency- domain analysis. sweep_type is either the three-character keyword "DEC", the three-character keyword "OCT", or the three-character keyword "LIN". n_pt is a positive integer.
+If "sweep_type" is set to "DEC", the frequency of analysis will be swept in a logarithmic manner and n_pt represents the num- ber of points per decade in the swept frequency.
 If "sweep_type" is set to "OCT", the frequency of analysis will be swept in a logarithmic manner and n_pt represents the number of points per octave in the swept frequency.
 If "sweep_type" is set to "LIN", the frequency of analysis is swept in a linear manner and n_pt represents the total number of points in the linear frequency sweep.
-If "sweep_type" is set to be "LIN", n_pt must be an integer larger than one.
+If "sweep_type" is set to be "LIN", n_pt must be an integer larger than one. start_freq is a positive floating-point number representing the starting frequency of the sweep. stop_freq is a positive floating-point number representing the stopping frequency of the sweep.